jaredpar/jaredpar.github.io/_posts/2009-09-08-vim-emulator-editor-extension-released.md

 layout: post
 ---
 I just released version 0.5.0 of VsVim: a vim emulation editor extension for Visual Studio 2010 Beta1 written in F#.
-This is a hobby project I???ve been working on for awhile now.
-I expect to continue updating this release as time goes on as I use it on a daily basis and I???m interested in getting back feedback from users on it.
+This is a hobby project I've been working on for awhile now.
+I expect to continue updating this release as time goes on as I use it on a daily basis and I'm interested in getting back feedback from users on it.

 Link: <http://visualstudiogallery.msdn.microsoft.com/en-us/59ca71b3-a4a3-46ca-
 8fe1-0e90e3f79329>

-Here???s a quick break down on the state of this project
+Here's a quick break down on the state of this project

 **Caveats and Expectations**